Flood Update – Rainforest Rescue Mullumbimby HQ Flooded

 Rainforest Rescue HQ flooded but we are stronger than ever

 We knew the rains had been harder and lasted longer than seemed “reasonable” – but we had no idea that we were facing a regional catastrophe that is still playing out.

 As an organisation, we have been fortunate.

-The Rainforest Rescue office was flooded, and as the water receded a thick layer of mud was left behind.
+The Rainforest Rescue HQ was flooded, and as the water receded a thick layer of mud was left behind.
 Archive files, electronics, and furniture have all now been destroyed and we will need to do without them.
 Again the generosity of the community was so clear when we went to assess the damage.
 As we started to clean up what we could with shovels and brooms, volunteers soon joined us with squeegees and wheelbarrows.
 (Big shout out of thanks to Louie, Aneka, and Johnny! – that’s Johnny below.)

-Things were a little rockier for our staff as some were isolated with the M1 closed for many days and one member had their home flooded and wound up briefly being displaced.
+Things were a little rockier for our staff as some were isolated with the M1 closed for many days and one team member had their home flooded and wound up briefly being displaced.

 But as you know, like the communities that support us, the team at Rainforest Rescue are incredibly resilient.
 This disaster only further underscores the importance of doing what we can to help mitigate climate change…and that we must continue to help one another.
 This is not going to be the last climate-change-fuelled disaster.
 We’ll need to look out for and support each other.